 Secondly, always give a guest the option to checkout.

-Of course you could go even deeper into your analysis by creating segments which will show you how particular user groups (for instance demographics, returning and new etc.) act on their shopping cart.
+Of course, you could go even deeper into your analysis (for example by ecommerce Google Analytics Reports) by creating segments which will show you how particular user groups (for instance demographics, returning and new etc.) act on their shopping cart.
 More and more users buy on their mobile devices: so you will have to make sure you do not miss that segment too when analyzing shopping cart behavior.

 I have shared with you a few secrets about highly converting checkout flows.
 I hope this will be a great inspiration for your A/B testing.
 There really is no excuse: you need to work on your checkout optimization if you want to give your users a great experience.
 And if you succeed, they will be sure to pay you back (literally) for your efforts.